 FACULTY OF ARTS

 Syllabus

-Subject: Subject: - Sociology
+Subject: - Sociology

-Course (I Course (Paper) Name & No. : - Sociology Of Family And Counselling No02
+Course (l Paper) Nam e & No. : - Of Family .
+And Counse eling

+No02

-Course (I Paper) Uniq ue Code: 1601260302020202
+Course (l Paper) Uniq ue Code:

-External Exam Time Duration: For Regular Student: 2:15
+External Exam Time Duration: For Regular Student:

-For External Student: 3:00
+For Exter nal Student 3:00)

-Name of Program Semester Course Group Credit Internal External Practical/viva Total marks marks marks marks
+Name of Semester Course Credit Internal External Practical/viva Total

+Program Group marks marks marks marks

 PG 02 Elective -1 4 30 70 00 100

-- CO 1: An exposure to the different approaches, issues and databases in studies of marriage and family - CO 2: will enable the student to appreciate how a subject dealing with such mundane and private aspects of everyday life as births, marriages and family formation can constitute a technical field of study capable of generating contentious issues for academicians.
+CO 1: An exposure to the different approaches, issues and databases in studies of marriage and family will enable the student to appreciate how a subject dealing with such mundane and private aspects of everyday life as births, marriages and family formation can constitute a technical field of study capable of generating contentious issues for academicians.

 - Family: nature of Family

 - Family and household

+- Meaning and types of family

-- > Elementary and extended family
+- Elementary and extended family

 - Developmental cycle